jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---
 layout: page
 title: I’m a researcher at the Centre for the Governance of AI in Oxford.
-I try to reduce risks from AI by improving the corporate governance of leading AI companies.
+I try to reduce existential risks from AI by improving the corporate governance of AGI labs.
 ---

  <br>